Insomnia treatment: Top 8

 Hypnosis has also shown to work well when partnered with CBT-I, as they both emphasize the behavioral patterns behind insomnia.

 Like CBT-I, the Dreem 2 solution aims to address the thinking and actions behind problematic sleep.
-By using exercises like sleep consolidation, stimulus control, relaxation therapy and sleep hygiene advice which are personalized in function the headband wearer’s objective sleep data, Dreem 2 is able to provide effective help for people looking to improve their sleep.
+By using exercises like sleep consolidation, stimulus control, relaxation therapy and sleep hygiene advice which are personalized depending on the headband wearer’s objective sleep data, Dreem 2 is able to provide effective help for people looking to improve their sleep.

 Discover your sleeper profile with this sleep testStart